briebug/bba-cypress-quickstart/README.md

 ```

 ### Cucumber
 We also have integrated Cucumber into our test suite and wrote a number of feature tests.
-The advantage of using Cucumber is that it allows us to express our test specifications in natural language that non-technical people can understand, validate, and contribute to.
+The advantage of using Cucumber is that it allows us to express our test specifications in natural language that non-technical people can understand, validate, and contribute to. **In short, it promotes readability.** High-fidelity communication is one of the most challenging aspects of client engagements and writing tests like the one below helps bring clarity and precision to what we are trying to accomplish.

 By having rich page objects and custom commands, there is very little work to express the functionality of a Cypress spec as a Cucumber feature.

-High-fidelity communication is one of the most challenging aspects of client engagements and writing tests like the one below helps bring clarity and precision to what we are trying to accomplish.

 ```
 Scenario: Create a course